City-of-Helsinki/yjdh/backend/README.md

 [kesaseteli/README.md](https://github.com/City-of-Helsinki/yjdh/blob/main/backend/kesaseteli/README.md) or [benefit/README.md](https://github.com/City-of-Helsinki/yjdh/blob/main/backend/benefit/README.md) contain more information about the local setup.

+Each backend manages its dependencies separately with uv.
+From `backend/benefit` or `backend/kesaseteli`, run `uv sync --locked` to install its locked application and development dependencies, then `uv run pytest` to run tests locally.
+Both environments install `backend/shared` in editable mode.
+Compile translations before the first test run with `uv run manage.py compilemessages --ignore .venv`.

 ## Running tests in Docker

 From the repository root you can run backend tests inside the same containers used for development: